 “Come now, and let us reason together, saith the LORD: though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool.”
 Isaiah 1:18

-Originally published in the November/December 2011 Kids Think and Believe, Too!
+Originally published in the November/December 2011 issue of Kids Think and Believe, Too!
 Check it out for activities and a maze.